kevsilva/StrainFLAIR/README.md

 ```

-After the query step, gene-level and strain-level abundances are stored in `directory_output_name/output/`.
+After the query step, mapping files are stored in `directory_output_name/mapping/`, and gene-level and strain-level abundances are stored in `directory_output_name/results/`.

 ```
-Usage: ././StrainFLAIR.sh query -g graph -m mapping_output -p dict_clusters -o output_directory_name [OPTIONS]
+Usage: ././StrainFLAIR.sh query -g graph -f1 reads1 -f2 reads2 -t threads -p dict_clusters -d output_directory_name -o output_files_name [OPTIONS]

 MANDATORY
-	 -g <file name of a graph in GFA format>
+	 -g <file name of a graph (no format)>
-	 -m <mapping output in json format>
+	 -f1 <single-end reads or pair1 of paired-end reads (fastq or fastq.gz)>
+	 -t <number of threads to use for mapping>
 	 -p <pickle file containing the dictionary of clusters and their genes>
-	 -o <directory_output_name>.
-This directory must not exist.
-It is created by the program.
-All results are stored in this directory
+	 -d <output_directory_name>.
+Name of the directory in which all files are output.
+	 -o <output_files_name>.
+Specific name for the output files.

 OPTIONS
+	 -f2 <pair2 of paired-end reads (fastq or fastq.gz)>
-	 -t value <float value between [0-1]>.
-Set the threshold on propotion of detected specific genes. [default=0.5] -h Prints this message and exit
+	 -s value <float value between [0-1]>.
+Set the threshold on proportion of detected specific genes. [default=0.5] -h Prints this message and exit

 ```